 – Susannah Greenwood

 Q: How does Doggy Day Out work?

-A: We send out two to three dogs per day, every day of the week!
-Dogs may be picked up between 9 a.m. – 9:30 a.m., and brought back to the shelter any time before 1 p.m.
+A: We send out three to four dogs per day, every day of the week!
+Dogs may be picked up between 9 a.m. – 10:00 a.m* (pick up times vary based on if it is your first shift or not!), and brought back to the shelter any time before 1 p.m.

 Q: Can I take a dog out any day of the week?